Product Guide

 • Muted backgrounds shift to remain subtle against the new base.

-These changes happen automatically when you toggle the mode, using the preset's pre-defined values for each mode.
-You can further customize any of these tokens after switching modes.
+These changes use the preset's pre-defined values for each mode.
+You can further customize any token after switching.

 Brand Colors Stay Consistent

-Your brand identity colors -- Primary, Secondary, and Accent -- remain the same across both modes.
-Your brand color is your brand color regardless of whether it sits on a light or dark surface.
-This ensures that your buttons, links, and interactive elements maintain the same recognizable identity in both modes.
+Your Primary, Secondary, and Accent colors remain the same across both modes -- your brand is your brand regardless of the surface.
+Buttons, links, and interactive elements keep their recognizable identity.

-However, you may want to slightly adjust the brightness or saturation of your brand colors after switching modes to ensure they look their best against the new background.
-A Primary color that looks perfect on a white background might need to be slightly brighter or more saturated to stand out equally well on a dark background.
+That said, you may want to tweak brightness or saturation after switching.
+A Primary that looks perfect on white might need to be brighter to stand out equally on a dark background.

-Pro Tip: After switching to dark mode, pay special attention to your Destructive color.
-Red tones that read clearly on a light background can sometimes appear too dark or muddy on a dark background.
-Adjust to a brighter or more saturated red if needed.
+Pro Tip: After switching to dark mode, check your Destructive color.
+Reds that read clearly on light backgrounds can appear too dark or muddy on dark backgrounds -- adjust to a brighter red if needed.

 Utility Colors Adapt

-Utility colors like Border, Input, and Ring also shift when you toggle modes.
-Borders that were subtle gray lines on a light background become lighter-toned lines on a dark background so they remain visible without being overpowering.
-These adjustments happen automatically with the mode toggle, but you can fine-tune them afterward if needed.
+Border, Input, and Ring also shift when you toggle.
+Borders that were subtle gray on a light background become lighter on a dark background so they stay visible without overpowering.
+These adjust automatically, but you can fine-tune them afterward.

 Was this article helpful?